mishamahto/medicine-shop-saas/SETUP_GUIDE.md

 ### **If Setup Fails:**
 - Check if the deployment has completed
-- Wait a few minutes for Vercel to deploy the changes
+- Wait a few minutes for your platform to deploy the changes
 - Try the registration route instead

 ### **If Login Fails:**